x110dc/air/README.md

 # OS requirements:

 - patchutils (e.g. apt-get install patchutils)
+- subversion
+- git (optional)

 This is very loosely based on "git flow" (as far as the 'start' and 'finish' concepts).

+# Testing

+To run the full test suite need access to a Jira instance and a Crucible/FishEye instance.